syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Getting-Started.md

 ![GettingStarted_img8](Getting-Started_images/GettingStarted_img8.png)

-4.Select PivotGrid control by searching it using search box.
-Then click on done button to add selected PivotGrid control.
+4.Select the pivot grid control by searching it using search box.
+Then click on done button to add the selected pivot grid control.

 ![GettingStarted_img9](Getting-Started_images/GettingStarted_img9.png)